activenode/oco/README.md

     attachedCallback: Function,
     detachedCallback: Function
 }

+//^ a definition always needs all of them!
 ```

 and we will run it with the native `customElements` or `document.registerElement` if available.
 If not (e.g. in IE11):  `MutationObserver` and `setPrototypeOf`.